Skip to content

 What about sodium?

-Choose low-sodium broth and season with herbs, spices, and acids.
+If sodium is a concern for you, opt for low-sodium broth and season with herbs, spices, and acids.
 If you sweat heavily or it’s hot, see our electrolyte guide.

 Disclaimer: This article is for general information only and isn’t medical advice.
 If you have medical conditions or take medications, work with your clinician.